-2.5.2 The commitment issue
+1.5.2 The commitment issue

-As discussed in Section 2.1, the imperfections or incompleteness of financial markets leave a crucial role to more informal interactions between members, aimed at facilitating transfers across periods or states of the world.
+As discussed in Section 1.1, the imperfections or incompleteness of financial markets leave a crucial role to more informal interactions between members, aimed at facilitating transfers across periods or states of the world.
 Such mechanisms, however, require that individuals be able to commit to some future and/or contingent behavior.
 Risk sharing only works if luckier members can be trusted to compensate their less fortunate peers; similarly, lenders must be confident that borrowers will repay informal loans.
 Such informal agreements may be difficult to enforce, which in turn affects individuals' ability to reach agreements to start with.
 Generally speaking, any analysis involving intertemporal or contingent transfers must rely on specific assumptions on the level of commitment that can be expected to prevail between individuals.
-In turn, commitment issues must affect matching patterns, particularly when risk sharing or intertemporal transfers potentially constitute a major component of the marital surplus.
+In turn, commitment issues must affect matching patterns, particularly when risk sharing or intertemporal transfers potentially constitute a major component of the marital surplus.25

-Existing models can be classified into three main groups, depending on their treatment of commitment issues.
-Full Intrafamily Commitment (FIC) models assume that individuals can, when matching, fully commit on their future behavior.
-This enables them to conclude agreements that are efficient in an ex ante sense; as a result, the surplus
+Existing models can be classified into three main groups, depending on their treatment of commitment issues.26 Full Intrafamily Commitment (FIC) models assume that individuals can, when matching, fully commit on their future behavior.
+While this enables them to conclude agreements that are efficient in an ex ante sense, full commitment is a very strong and often unrealistic requirement.
+Take the dissolution of couples, for instance.
+Full commitment does not necessarily preclude divorce or separation.
+As we shall see below, these decisions can be ex post efficient, and therefore be part of an ex ante efficient contract.
+But the ex ante agreement must then fully define the post-divorce out-

-&lt;sup>20Other equilibria may exist.
+24Other equilibria may exist.
 For instance, if the surplus is supermodular and all agents but one underinvest, the last person's incentives to invest are suboptimal, which may lead to coordination failure.